uhlibraries-digital/brays/README.md

 # Brays

-Is a Archivematica & Hydra-in-a-Box ingest utility built on [Electron](http://electron.atom.io/).
+Is a Metadata editor & Hydra-in-a-Box ingest utility built on [Electron](http://electron.atom.io/).

 ## To Use